 The National Park Service set up a program in 1998 dedicated to identifying and preserving underground railroad sites and has identified 23 locations in New England alone.

-Here are some of the more well documented locations:
+Here are some of the more well documented locations in Massachusetts:

 Ross farm is a 19th century farmhouse in Northampton.
 The house has been the home of many abolitionists who sheltered runaway slaves there.